AxisCommunications/backstage-plugins/plugins/jira-dashboard/README.md

     jira.com/project-key: value # The key of the Jira project to track for this entity jira.com/components: component,component,component # Jira component name separated with a comma.
-The Roadie Backstage Jira Plugin Jira annotation `/component` is also supported here by default jira.com/filter-ids: 12345,67890 # Jira filter id separated with a comma
+The Roadie Backstage Jira Plugin Jira annotation `/component` is also supported here by default jira.com/filter-ids: 12345,67890 # Jira filter id separated with a comma jira.com/incoming-issues-status: Incoming # The name of the status for incoming issues in Jira.
+Default: New
 ```

 ## Layout